-- The entitlement to variable remuneration under the AusBr Remuneration Policy is subject to employment contract terms, and relevantly, the Hannover Office Plan and the Local Office Plan. - AusBr employees must demonstrate behaviours that reflect the strategy, values and objectives of AusBr and the obligations of their role.
-These obligations include compliance with the policies and procedures of AusBr including adherence to AusBr's overall risk management requirements.
-Variable award plans (both cash and equity) including specific risk considerations that are designed to ensure that quantifiable results are achieved within appropriate risk management parameters. - The approach to the assessment of bonus under the Hannover Office Plan and shadow share entitlement is a weighted approach based on factors relevant to Group Performance and individual performance with individual performance contributing to a bonus entitlement less than Group performance.

-The approach to the assessment of bonus under the Local Office Plan is a weighted approach based on factors relevant to Group Performance, AusBr performance and individual performance with individual performance contributing to a bonus entitlement equal to the other two factors combined.
+- The entitlement to variable remuneration under the HLR Aus Remuneration Policy is subject to employment contract terms, and relevantly, the Hannover Office Plan and the Local Office Plan. - 27 HLR Aus employees must demonstrate behaviours that reflect the strategy, values and objectives of HLR Aus, and the obligations of their role.
+These obligations include compliance with the policies and procedures of HLR Aus, including adherence to HLR Aus' overall risk management requirements.
+Variable reward plans (both cash and equity) include specific risk considerations that are designed to ensure that quantifiable results are achieved within appropriate risk management parameters. - The approach to the assessment of bonus under the Hannover Office Plan and shadow share entitlement is a weighted approach based on the factors relevant to Group performance and individual performance, with individual performance contributing to bonus entitlement less than group performance. - The approach to the assessment of bonus under the Local Office Plan is a weighted approach, based on factors relevant to Group performance, HLRAus performance and individual performance, with the weighting for individual performance being equal to the other two factors combined.